aayushchauhan10/react-unprop/Readme.md

 # react-unprop

-A tiny React signal system for reactive state sharing — no props, no context.
+A tiny, open-source React signal system for reactive state sharing — no props, no context.

 Fast, flexible, and works across your entire React tree.